 ‘Overall, we found that collaborative communication between parents and children was a better strategy for reducing stress in parents.
 However, this communicative strategy shows diminishing returns when children ask for more products or engage in more consumer conflict with parents,’ said study co-author Eunjoo Choi, a UArizona doctoral student in communication.

-The study is based on survey data from 433 parents of children ages 2 to 12.
+The study is based on survey data from 433 parents of children ages 2–12.
 The researchers focused on younger children because they have less independent purchasing power and spend more time shopping with their parents than older kids, Lapierre said.

 In addition to answering questions about their communication styles, the parents in the study also responded to questions designed to measure:

-- How often their child asks for or demands a product during shopping trips, or touches a product without asking.
+- How often their child asks for or demands a product during shopping trips, or touch a product without asking

 - Parent stress levels.